joelnewcomer/exacthomeoffer/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 8.2.0 - 2019-10-30 =

+* FEATURE: (Premium) Safe mode now checks themes for compatibility.
+* FEATURE: (Premium) Version controlled assets now show in the EUM plugins and themes tabs.
+* FIX: Delayed updates were delaying automatic updates to WordPress core when no delay was requested
+* TWEAK: Divi theme can now be auto-upgraded.
+* TWEAK: Bump required WP version from 4.6 to 4.7.
+We've not introduced anything to make it incompatible so it will likely stil work; but this is the support requirement.

+= 8.1.1 - 2019-10-23 =

+* FIX: Fixed uninstall script error when deleting the plugin.

 = 8.1.0 - 2019-10-08 =